 - Eggs – Size large.

 Step 1: Add the milk and honey to a glass dish or measuring cup.
 Heat in the microwave for 25 seconds.
-You do not want the liquid hotter than 110º F. Stir to mix the honey and milk.
+Do not allow the liquid to exceed 110°F. Stir to combine the honey and milk.
 Add the yeast and let it sit for 5 minutes until it gets bubbly.

 Step 2: Add the yeast mixture, melted butter, and eggs to the stand mixer.
 Mix on low speed until they are blended.